First-Year Experience General Education Requirement

 - Community Engagement: Students will discover ways to create a shared vision and values for an inclusive, equitable culture on our campus and beyond, and practice engagement on campus and in the wider community.

-Global Perspectives and Engagement (to be offered beginning in fall 2022) – Similar to the 3Cs (cross-cultural competency) training our military and state department personnel undergo when deployed to a foreign country, this course promotes an intercultural awareness that will allow students to interact more effectively with others.
+Global Perspectives Similar to the 3Cs (cross-cultural competency) training our military and state department personnel undergo when deployed to a foreign country, this course promotes an intercultural awareness that will allow students to interact more effectively with others.
 It will teach core cultural fluency competencies, including an understanding of different cultural norms and practices, cross-cultural communication, as well as critical thinking and problem-solving, drawing upon diverse experiences and perspectives.
 The knowledge, skills, and tools students acquire in this course will assist them throughout their careers as they move in an increasingly global world.

-Ethical Leadership Development (to be offered beginning in fall 2022) – This course will promote leadership skills through the study of virtues, focusing on nine key character traits that reflect the moral identity and the educational mission of OU.
+Ethical and Intercultural Leadership This course will promote leadership skills through the study of virtues, focusing on nine key character traits that reflect the moral identity and the educational mission of OU.
 Focal virtues include the intellectual virtues of open-mindedness, curiosity, and intellectual humility; the executive virtues of self-regulation, perseverance, and honesty; and the civic virtues of civility, fairness, and compassion.
 These virtues are crucial for academic success and for the flourishing of students and the OU community.

 All three courses will share the course objectives of cultural fluency, critical thinking, civil discourse, citizenship, and community engagement.